aahilshaikh-twlbs/SAGE/docs/LARGE_VIDEO_HANDLING.md

 - **Reliable Processing**: Proper error handling and validation
 - **Clear Feedback**: No more silent failures or confusing results
-- **Scalable Architecture**: Handles videos up to 2 hours (TwelveLabs limit)
+- **Scalable Architecture**: Handles videos up to 20 minutes (TwelveLabs API limit)
 - **Debugging Support**: Comprehensive logging and error messages

 **Remember**: Always test with videos of various lengths to ensure system stability.
-The fixes are designed to fail fast with clear error messages rather than produce incorrect results.
+The fixes are designed to fail fast with clear error messages rather than produce incorrect results. **Note: Videos longer than 20 minutes are not supported due to TwelveLabs API limitations.**